TIWG/org.omg.oti.uml.core/README.md

 This will:

-- fetch library dependencies (emfLibs, graphLibs, resolverLibs, scalazLibs),
+- fetch library dependencies (emfLibs, graphLibs, resolverLibs, scalazLibs, scala-java8-compat),

 - update the license header in the sources